 Economic Policy Forum

-On Wednesday, October 14 at 3 pm ET, William A. Darity Jr. will present The ARC of Justice on reparations for black American descendants of U. S. slavery.
+William A. Darity Jr. presented The ARC of Justice on reparations for black American descendants of U. S. slavery.
 William A. (“Sandy”) Darity Jr. is the Samuel DuBois Cook Professor of Public Policy, African and African American Studies, and Economics and the director of the Samuel DuBois Cook Center on Social Equity at Duke University.
 He has served as chair of the Department of African and African American Studies and was the founding director of the Research Network on Racial and Ethnic Inequality at Duke.
 His most recent book, coauthored with A. Kirsten Mullen, is From Here to Equality: Reparations for Black Americans in the Twenty-First Century (2020).

 Spring 2020 “Capitalism, Competition, and (In)equality”